Gerhard Zeiler: Warner Bros. Discovery

 In April 2012, Zeiler became president of the Turner Broadcasting System International group, WarnerMedia's TV subsidiary, which also operates channels such as Turner Network Television (TNT), Cartoon Network and CNN.
 Zeiler's new activities include responsibility for all entertainment and children's channels and associated media services outside North America, as well as the distribution and commercial activities of CNN International.
 This is 130 channels in more than 200 countries with 3800 employees and $2 billion in revenue.
 In March 2019, WarnerMedia's new CEO, John Stankey, also put him in charge of the company's entire advertising business.
 The latter's successor, Jason Kilar, made Zeiler head of WarnerMedia's reorganized international division.
 Zeiler is responsible for WarnerMedia's entire international business, as well as program production for all stations, including the new streaming service HBO Max, on an international level.

 Other activities

 From 2002 to 2004, Zeiler was a member of the Board of Trustees of the Bertelsmann Stiftung, which holds a majority in Bertelsmann.

+Zeiler is a member of the Steering Committee of the Bilderberg Group, a private, annual gathering of intellectual figures, political leaders, and business executives.